department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/product/product-outline.md

 <details> <summary>Increase in the accuracy of Veteran reported health information, by consolidating the number of [XXX] forms and questions across facilities and encounter type ensuring consistency in care and outcomes</summary>

 - Reduction in the many types of forms in different formats/delivery methods that Veterans are asked to complete.
-- Veterans will consistently be asked the same question in a discrete ways across VA facilities so the information can be shared across encounters/visits and used in analytics/intelligence engines.
+- Veterans will consistently be asked the same question in a discrete way across VA facilities so the information can be shared across encounters/visits and used in analytics/intelligence engines.

 </details>

 <details> <summary>Increase safety of employees and veterans by encouraging physical distancing, allowing use of personal digital devices to complete forms</summary>

-- Reduce the safety risk of transmitting infections diseases from pen and paper to patients and employees.
+- Reduce the safety risk of transmitting infectious diseases from pen and paper to patients and employees.
     - Veterans will not have to touch any facility devices or clipboards that are shared by other patients and employees.
     - Reduce expenses (employee time and materials) as the need to disinfect after each use will be eliminated.
 - Reduce the safety risk of transmitting infections diseases from the veteran entering the facility too early and sitting in the waiting room.
-    - Veterans will not be in close proximity to to other patients and employees waiting for their appt. and can comfortably wait in their car to be notified to enter at the appropriate time.
+    - Veterans will not be in close proximity to other patients and employees waiting for their appt. and can comfortably wait in their car to be notified to enter at the appropriate time.

 </details>